ENA Respiratory Progresses Phase Ib Study of its Dry Powder Formulation of Intranasal Innate Immunomodulator INNA-051

 - Single ascending dose phase successfully completed, multiple ascending dose phase underway

-MELBOURNE, Australia, Aug.
-27, 2024 (GLOBE NEWSWIRE) -- ENA Respiratory, a clinical-stage pharmaceutical company developing innate immune modulators for the prevention of complications associated with respiratory viral infections in at-risk populations, announces today that it has advanced its Phase Ib study of its dry powder formulation of INNA-051 to enable clinical progression of an improved drug product with an anticipated shelf life of over two years at room temperature.
+Melbourne, Australia, 27 August 2024 – ENA Respiratory, a clinical-stage pharmaceutical company developing innate immune modulators for the prevention of complications associated with respiratory viral infections in at-risk populations, announces today that it has advanced its Phase Ib study of its dry powder formulation of INNA-051 to enable clinical progression of an improved drug product with an anticipated shelf life of over two years at room temperature.

 The study is designed to test the safety, tolerability, pharmacodynamics, and pharmacokinetics of INNA-051 administered intra-nasally as a new dry powder formulation to individuals aged 60 and over.
 The study is to recruit up to 40 participants and is being conducted at Scientia Clinical Research facility in Sydney, Australia.